 How what we eat during childhood effects us later in life

-After reading Dr Joel Furhman's book 'How to Disease Proof Your Child', I learnt something really important.
+After reading books such as Dr Joel Furhman's 'How to Disease Proof Your Child', I learnt something really important.
 That what we feed our children during their developmental years, has a larger impact on their health in the long term than most of us parents know.
 Knowing this became a real motivator for me to ensure my children ate as healthily as practically possible.

 In several European studies it was found that the intake of nitrosamines and nitrate (carcinogens found in animal products such as sausages & bacon) as a child, had a greater increase risk rate of cancers in later life, when compared to consumption of these same carcinogens during adulthood.